 I realize that in a time when stocks like Gamestop are making headlines, and people are rushing to buy cryptocurrency, this advice seems a little mundane.
 I get it.
 But I strongly advise you don’t buy into the hype.
 Sure, you might make a quick buck, but that type of gain isn’t sustainable.
 And creating a repeatable process for duplicating those returns is nearly impossible.

-So my advice, at least for 2021, is to stick to the basics.
+So my advice is to stick to the basics.
 For me, that’s boring funds.
 For you, it might mean blue-chip stocks, a robo-advisor, bonds, or something else.
 I don’t think this is the year to try and get cute with your investment approach.

 Other Things to Remember